Youth TRAIN in Trades

 How do I apply?

 Applications are being accepted on a first-come basis from School District No. 27 students beginning in grade 10.
-Interested student should contact their school’s Career Centre obtain program information and to schedule an appointment with the district coordinator in order to submit an application.
+Interested student should contact their school’s Career Centre to obtain program information and to schedule an appointment with the district coordinator in order to submit an application.
 For further information, contact Dave Corbett, Coordinator of Career Programs.

 Coordinator of Career Programs